fireeye-ops/cache/resume.md

 #### Systems Monitoring - December 2011 to present

 As one unit of a small team of monitors (3-4 usually), we proactively monitor the entire farm for issues before they become major.
 Issues I handle range from CPU abusers, low disk space, and hard drive errors to Denial of Service attacks/flooding, disaster recovery, and individual site performance reviews.
+Occasionally I do get to make public announcements on our [network status forums][].

 ## Volunteer Experience